nugrezo/threadify-client/README.md

 3. **Interact with Posts**

 Like and comment on posts to express appreciation or contribute to ongoing conversations.
-The Forum-System encourages interaction, fostering a vibrant and collaborative environment.
+The Threadify encourages interaction, fostering a vibrant and collaborative environment.

 ## 5 - Technologies Used